mafex11/Browser-Automation-Script/README.md

 - **DeepSeek Not Loading**: Check your internet connection.
 The script may need adjustments if DeepSeek's interface changes.

 - **Constant CAPTCHAs**: If you frequently encounter CAPTCHAs, try the following:
+  - Use the `--profile` option and log in to your Google account in the profile
   - Wait 10-15 minutes before running the script again
   - Clear your browser cookies and cache
   - Try using a different network connection
-  - Add `--user-data-dir=./chrome-profile` to the Chrome options to maintain a persistent profile

 ## How It Works